Perez de Cuellar: Immortality's Rainbow-Peace

 A universal undertaking

-The great player of the universal peace-game in the Secretary-General lovingly teaches us that peace is a game to be played by all — a game that needs the conscious and self-giving participation of all human beings and nations, large and small, powerful and week, illumined and unillumined:
+The great player of the universal peace-game in the Secretary-General lovingly teaches us that peace is a game to be played by all — a game that needs the conscious and self-giving participation of all human beings and nations, large and small, powerful and weak, illumined and unillumined:

 "In awarding their Peace Prize to the peace-keeping forces of the United Nations, the Nobel Committee recognises that the quest for peace is a universal undertaking involving all the nations and peoples of the world."